sessionm21/abcs/assignments/final.md

 One of the tools we used was a C library called `greatest`.
 This library provides a variety of macros and assertions to help with creating unit tests.
-This saved us the work of writing test result output code and other plumbing which would otherwise be necessary in C. For some of the more complex test, especially those that tested the deallocation of memory, we used valgrind.
+This saved us the work of writing test result output code and other plumbing which would otherwise be necessary in C. For some of the more complex tests, especially those that tested the deallocation of memory, we used valgrind.
 This allowed us to make sure that memory was freed as intended after the program finished execution.
-This was especiallyt helpful when testing garbage collection, the whole point of which is to test that memory no longer in use is deallocated.
+This was especially helpful when testing garbage collection, the whole point of which is to test that memory no longer in use is deallocated.
 Finally, we used gcov to determine the coverage of our unit tests.